stephanienguyen2020/thekenseiclub/frontend/README.md

 # Frontend

-This is the frontend application for the Sui Hackathon project.
+This is the frontend application for thekenseiclub.

 ## Installation Guide